Fertility in Your 30s and 40s: What Changes (What You Can and Can’t Control)

 Egg Quantity

-This isn't necessarily catastrophic—you only need one good egg to conceive—but it does mean fewer opportunities each cycle and a narrowing fertility window.
+This isn't necessarily catastrophic as you only need one good egg to conceive, but it does mean fewer opportunities each cycle and a narrowing fertility window.

 AMH (Anti-Müllerian Hormone) testing measures your ovarian reserve.
 A lower AMH indicates fewer eggs remaining, but it doesn't tell you about egg quality or your actual chances of conceiving.
-It's one data point, not a complete picture.
+It's just one data point that is worth knowing and understanding alongside your wider reproductive health picture.

 Egg Quality